Alert partner wins 2019 Defender of Democracy award

 Katana Gégé Bukuru, Executive Director of the women’s right organisation Solidarity Movement of Women Human Rights Activists (SOFAD), has won a major award for her work on drawing attention to the need for peace, respect for human rights and the protection of women in eastern Democratic Republic of Congo (DRC).

-Accepting the award, Mme Bukuru said she was delighted to be recognised and thanked the awarding body for drawing attention to the need for stability in the Great Lakes.
+Accepting the Defender of Democracy Award, Mme Bukuru said she was delighted to be recognised and thanked the awarding body for drawing attention to the need for stability in the Great Lakes.

 “It is with a lot of respect, hope and joy that I receive this award.
 I would like to dedicate this prize to the women, young people and human rights defenders who campaign night and day for the establishment of democracy and women’s rights,” she said.

-Mme Bukuru is the founder of SOFAD (Solidarity Movement of Women Human Rights Activists) – a local organisation in eastern DRC, that works with grassroot women to research and campaign against sexual violence, and to provide counselling and help to victims of rape.
+Mme Bukuru is the founder of SOFAD – a local organisation in eastern DRC, that works with grassroot women to research and campaign against sexual violence, and to provide counselling and help to victims of rape.
 SOFAD has worked with International Alert to advocate for the rights of women and children, and to lobby the DRC government to deliver justice, and reform discriminatory laws that often hamper women’s participation in decision-making processes.